Liverpool

 Manchester

-With more than two million inhabitants, Manchester is one of England’s largest urban areas outside London, and as a tourist you will experience an exciting and flourishing cultural life and a lot of museums and activities.
+Manchester, with its more than two million inhabitants, is one of the largest urban in England areas outside London, and as a tourist you will experience an exciting and thriving cultural life and a lot of activities in the historic industrial city.
+The cozy center with many prestigious buildings from the decades around 1900 is especially good for many walks.

 Peak District National Park, England